RadGPT: Constructing 3D Image-Text Tumor Datasets

 \subsubsection{Stage Pancreatic Cancer using Segmentation}

-Cancer T stage indicates the tumor size and its interaction with nearby structures.
-It is vital for surgical planning and survival, especially for pancreatic adenocarcinoma (PDAC), a highly aggressive cancer \cite{al2014pancreatic}.
-However, staging is time-consuming for radiologists.
-To provide PDAC T stage in our structured reports, we measure the tumor (\S\ref{sec:tumor-measurement}) and analyze its interaction with nearby blood vessels (SMA, CHA, CA, SA\footref{note:segmentations}) \cite{al2014pancreatic}.
-Thus, \method\ first segments these vessels and tumors, using an nnU-Net trained on private data and DiffTumor, respectively.
-Then, a deterministic algorithm uses the segmentations to measure the tumor-vessel angle of contact (Alg.~\ref{algo:staging}).
-Large angles ($>$180$^{\circ}$) make surgical removal challenging, increasing stage.
-For interpretability, the reports justify stages with tumor size and tumor-vessel degree of contact. \dataset\ is \textit{first public CT dataset with PDAC T stage annotations}.
+Tumor T‑stage summarizes tumor size and relationship to nearby structures.
+It is key for surgical planning and survival, especially for pancreatic adenocarcinoma (PDAC), an aggressive cancer \cite{al2014pancreatic}.
+However, staging is time-consuming.
+As shown in \figureautorefname~\ref{fig:antomated_T_staging}, for PDAC staging, radiologists must measure tumors (\S\ref{sec:tumor-measurement}) and analyze its interaction with blood vessels (SMA, CHA, CA, SA) \cite{al2014pancreatic}.
+Accordingly, \method\ first segments vessels and tumors (using nnU-Net and DiffTumor\footref{note:segmentations}) and radiologists revise segmentations (Appendix \ref{ap:radiologist_verification}).
+Then, a deterministic algorithm uses the revised segmentations to measure the tumor-vessel contact angle (Sup.
+Alg.~\ref{algo:staging}).
+Large angles ($>$180$^{\circ}$) make surgery difficult, increasing stage.
+For interpretability, reports justify stages with tumor size and tumor-vessel degree of contact, and our deterministic algorithm faithfully implements the guidelines radiologists use to stage PDAC \cite{al2014pancreatic}. \dataset\ is \textit{first public dataset with PDAC T stage labels}.